Notava1ble/levlin-flutter/README.md

 # levlin

-The version 0.1.0 is out, with a lot of features missing.
+The version 0.2.0-alpha.1 is out, adding the unfinished quest info pop-up.

 ## Changelog
+### 0.1.0-alpha.1
+Uncompleted features
+1. Added the possibility to click on a quest name and view the completed days in a heatmap graph.
+2. Fixed the xp amount text color for more readability

 ### 0.1.0
 The fist release of the app, not feature complete, but working.
 Here's a list of what currenly works:
 1. A page to add quests, with name, type and goal.